influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor/monitor-with-oss.md

        password = "$INFLUX_PASSWORD"
      ```

-     If you're using unique URLs or have authentication set up for your `/metrics` endpoint, configure those options here and save the updated configuration.
+     If you're using unique URLs or have security set up for your `/metrics` endpoint, configure those options here and save the updated configuration.

       For more information about customizing Telegraf, see [Configure Telegraf](/{{< latest "telegraf" >}}/administration/configuration/#global-tags).
 4. Click **Save Changes**.

 ## Set up Telegraf

-Set up Telegraf to scrape metrics from InfluxDB Enterprise to send to your InfluxDB Cloud account.
+Set up Telegraf to scrape metrics from InfluxDB Enterprise to send to your InfluxDB OSS account.

 On each InfluxDB Enterprise instance you want to monitor, do the following:

-1. Go to **Load Data > Telegraf** [in your InfluxDB Cloud account](https://cloud2.influxdata.com/).
+1. Go to **Load Data > Telegraf** [in your InfluxDB OSS account](http://localhost:8086/signin).
 2. Click **Setup Instructions** under **monitoring-enterprise-1.x**.
 3. Complete the Telegraf Setup instructions.
 If you are using environment variables, set them up now.

       {{% note %}}
 For your API token, generate a new token or use an existing All Access token.
-If you run Telegraf as a service, edit your init script to set the environment variable and ensure that it's available to the service.
+If you run Telegraf as a service, edit your init script to set the environment variable and ensure its available to the service.
       {{% /note %}}

-Telegraf runs quietly in the background (no immediate output appears), and Telegraf begins pushing metrics to your InfluxDB Cloud account.
+Telegraf runs quietly in the background (no immediate output appears), and Telegraf begins pushing metrics to your InfluxDB OSS account.

 ## View the Monitoring dashboard

 To see your data in real time, view the Monitoring dashboard.

-1. Select **Boards** (**Dashboards**) in your **InfluxDB Cloud** account.
+1. Select **Boards** (**Dashboards**) in your **InfluxDB OSS** account.

     {{< nav-icon "dashboards" >}}